 The drink is what Ventura calls a Mexican take on the daquiri, combining mezcal made from Karwinskii agave with winter citrus, Ancho Reyes chile liqueur, and agave syrup.
 The garnish happens outside of the glass.
 He puts down a plate of pineapple, grapefruit, and orange slices plus some Sal de Gusano, or agave worm salt.
 “It works perfect with the mezcal,” Ventura says.
 The drink is bright and easy-drinking.
 One will get your body temperature up, but straight mezcal works for that, too.
 “If you like mezcal neat, it’ll warm you up,” Ventura says.

 Even just playing with mezcal’s temperature can be a game changer.
-“One of my favorite things to do is to warm Montelobos Espadín up to body temperature (98°F).
+“One of my favourite things to do is to warm Montelobos Espadín up to body temperature (98°F).
 This is easy to do by putting the bottle in a bath of warm water,” says Iván Saldaña, co-founder and creator of Montelobos Mezcal Joven.
 “On a cold afternoon, drinking a nice temperate mezcal with some chocolate, a cake, or something sweet is delicious.
-It is surprising how you can transform a mezcal’s flavor just by modifying its temperature.”
+It is surprising how you can transform a mezcal’s flavour just by modifying its temperature.”

 At Dove’s Luncheonette in Chicago, winter and year-round classics get the mezcal treatment.
 “We are actually always thinking about good cold-weather options.
 We are currently running a Hot Buttered Mezcal cocktail on our menu, which features coffee liqueur, Del Maguey Vida mezcal, clarified butter, spiced Demerara syrup, and burnt sage,” says head bartender Sam Carlton.
 “Beyond that, we love to make seasonal Mezcal Negroni riffs behind the bar at Dove's.
 The Mezcal Negroni is one of our most common calls, so for winter we love to use ingredients like Cynar, Fernet-Vallet, Amaro di Angostura, etcetera to give roasty, warm, and spicy notes to our Negronis.”